Minninnewah/adros_microservice_edge_testbed/README.md

 #### <ins>speed-analysis</ins>
 ##### Description
-This service request the newest car information from the cloud-db-handler nad reacte a list with the different speeds on the controlled route.
+This service request the newest drone information from the cloud-db-handler nad reacte a list with the different speeds on the controlled route.
 ##### API
 - GET /

-#### <ins>car-distribution</ins>
+#### <ins>drone-distribution</ins>
 ##### Description
-This service request the newest car information from the cloud-db-handler nad reacte a list with the locationsof the cars on the controlled route.
+This service request the newest drone information from the cloud-db-handler nad reacte a list with the locationsof the drones on the controlled route.
 ##### API
 - GET /